 The Fund is required by the Washington State Department of Health (DOH) to complete a program to cover its open, above-ground distribution system reservoirs.
-The total cost of burying six reservoirs is expected to be approximately \$224.1 million through the year 2025; costs beyond 2025 are not estimable as of the date of this report.
-As of December 31, 2020 and 2019, total cumulative costs incurred were \$168.9 million and \$168.3 million, respectively.
+The total cost of burying six reservoirs is expected to be approximately \$221.6 million through the year 2025; costs beyond 2025 are not estimable as of the date of this report.
+As of December 31, 2021 and 2020, total cumulative costs incurred were \$177.7 million and \$168.9 million, respectively.

 The City has wholesale contracts with Cascade Water Alliance (CWA) and nineteen individual water districts and municipalities.
 Sixteen wholesale customers have full and partial requirements contracts which obligate the City to meet the wholesale customers' demand that is not already met by their independent sources of supply.
-The full and partial requirements contracts include amendment periods where the parties may opt to review and change certain contract terms and conditions in effective as of 2022 and 2042.
-The review process is being undertaken in 2021.
+The full and partial requirements contracts include amendment periods where the parties may opt to review and change certain contract terms and conditions in 2022 and 2042.
+The City and the full and partial requirements Wholesale Customers began the review of certain contract terms in 2021 to determine if any amendments are desired in 2022 under the first amendment period.
+This review period has been extended one year by mutual agreement, with potential amendments becoming effective in 2023.

 Two wholesale customers (including CWA) have block contracts which obligate the City to provide water up to a combined maximum of 41.85 MGD per year.
 Two other wholesale customers have emergency intertie agreements and do not purchase water from Seattle on a regular basis.
-CWA contract expires in 2063 while other wholesale contracts expire in 2062.
+The CWA contract expires in 2063 while other wholesale contracts expire in 2062.
+In 2020, Cascade requested that the City consider selling it additional increments of surplus water that would extend the date at which Cascade's block would begin to decline to sometime past 2039.
+The City's declining block contract does not obligate the City to sell any additional surplus water to Cascade or any further extensions, unless by mutual agreement.
+The City began discussions with Cascade in 2022.